 Check the skin in the treatment area daily.
 Report any cuts, open areas or changes to your radiation oncology treatment team.

 How are skin reactions treated?

-Minor skin reactions caused by radiation therapy do not usually require any special treatment, though they should be brought to the attention of your radiation team.
-If, however, the skin reactions become worse or if you sustain additional damage to your skin, treatment may be necessary.
+Minor skin reactions caused by radiation therapy do not often need any special treatment.
+They should be brought to the attention of your radiation team.
+If, however, the skin reactions become worse or if you sustain additional damage to your skin, treatment may be neded.
 Your radiation oncologist may decide to stop treatments for a period of time in order to allow the skin to heal.
 Your radiation team will tell you how to care for any skin reactions.
 Do not apply anything to the area without checking with your radiation team first.

 If you have any questions about skin reactions, or need additional information or direction, ask your healthcare team.

 Baines, C. R., McGuiness, W., & O'rourke, G. A. (2017).
 An integrative review of skin assessment tools used to evaluate skin injury related to external beam radiation therapy.
 Journal of clinical nursing, 26(7-8), 1137-1144.